Fantan Mojah: Hail the King and success

 After performing at many popular Jamaican festivals, Fantan Mojah recorded several songs on popular riddims, and was signed by Downsound Productions.
 In 2005, Fantan's debut album Hail the King was released.
 It featured popular singles such as "Hail the King", "Nuh Build Great Man" featuring Jah Cure and "Corruption".
 Those were some of the most talked about records of 2005.
 He was dubbed the breakout artist of 2005.
 The album excelled in Europe, this opened the door to three consecutive European tours in 2006 and continued success worldwide.

+Death

+Fantan Mojah died at the University Hospital of the West Indies in Kingston, on 14 July 2026, after suffering complications related to his heart.
+He was 49.